RevanKumarD/cae_ai_resources/07_Python_Tools_CAE.md

 ## 📌 Best Practices

+- **Modular Code Design:**
-* **Modular code design**: Break down complex CAE+AI workflows into reusable Python modules.
+  Break down complex CAE+AI workflows into reusable Python modules.

+- **Environment Management:**
-* Use virtual environments (e.g., `venv`, `conda`) to manage dependencies and project isolation.
+  Use virtual environments (e.g., `venv` or `conda`) to manage dependencies and ensure project isolation.

+- **Code Documentation:**
-* Document your code using docstrings, comments, and READMEs to explain Python CAE integrations.
+  Document your code with clear docstrings, comments, and README files to explain the integration of Python in CAE.

+- **Version Control:**
-* Use version control (Git) to track changes to Python scripts and CAE workflows.
+  Use Git or other version control systems to track changes and collaborate on Python CAE projects.
-* Write unit tests to ensure the correctness of Python CAE code.
-* Optimise performance by profiling Python code for speed when working with large CAE datasets or computationally intensive tasks.
-Consider libraries like Numba or Cython if needed.

-## 📌 Tutorials

-* **"Integrating Machine Learning with CAE Workflows"** on GitHub.
-* **"Python for CAE"** tutorial series on YouTube.

 ---

-📌 *Contribute additional resources by submitting a pull request!*
+*Contribute additional resources by submitting a pull request!*